xmos/vocalfusion-avs-setup/README.md

    - XVF3100: https://www.xmos.ai/file/vocalfusion-speaker-evaluation-binaries
    - XVF3000: https://www.xmos.ai/file/vocalfusion-speaker-evaluation-binaries

-To upgrade the firmware you will need the XMOS xTAG adapter https://www.xmos.ai/xtag-debug-adapter/
+To upgrade the firmware you will need an XMOS xTAG adapter.
+The appropriate xTAG is supplied with each evaluation kit.

 ## Create a Raspberry Pi system disk